2023 James Logan Martin Luther King Jr Invitational

 leland '22, berkeley '26, she/her

-- disads - the negative needs to have an articulate disad story. quality of evidence, recency, and link specificity to the aff are all examples of good metrics of comparison i evaluate in later speeches.
+- disads - the negative needs to have an articulate disad story. quality of evidence, recency, and link specificity to the aff are all examples of good metrics of comparison i evaluate in later speeches. + impact calc is super important!!

-- counterplans - the negative needs an internal / external net benefit that isn't just "we solve better"; other than that, you can run whatever. please note that i might not be super familiar with topic-specific cps.
+- counterplans - the negative needs an internal / external net benefit that isn't just "we solve better"; other than that, you can run whatever. i'm not super familiar with competition theory and probably wouldn't be the best to adjudicate an in-depth debate about it.

-- framework - in addition to what's mentioned above about topicality, a big factor that determines my vote is an explanation of why education / fairness / clash / etc is your terminal impact and how it turns the other team's impact.
+- framework - a big factor that determines my vote is an explanation of why education / fairness / clash / etc is your terminal impact and how it turns the other team's impact. tva's are a great defense to a k aff's exclusion da's, but i hold the negative to contextualize the tva to the 1ac's net benefits and literature.

-- link specificity to the aff is very important, and i'd prefer not to vote on a topic link unless the aff flat out concedes it. i think that smart analytical da's backed by empirics and contextualized to the aff is often more persuasive than card dumping generic topic links in the neg block. i also love rehighlights of aff evidence as links / link boosters!
+- link specificity to the aff is very important, and i'd prefer not to vote on a topic link unless the aff flat out concedes it. i think that smart analytical da's backed by empirics and contextualized to the aff is often more persuasive than card dumping generic topic links in the neg block. i also love re-highlights of aff evidence as links / link boosters.

 - the negative's alt explanation is crucial, and the aff can persuade me heavily that the alt is not viable with smart cross ex questions & analytical pushes.